eashman123/EECSBot/README.md

-# Eecsbot
+# EECS-Bot
-A bot for our discord chat.
+A discord bot for the EECS discord chat.
 Track comments and submissions by reddit users.